tech-trent/Explore-US-Bikeshare-Data-Project/README.md

 Programming for Data Science with Python

 ## Overview
- In this project, the student had to make use of Python to explore data related to bike share systems for three major cities in the United States — Chicago, New York City, and Washington.
+ In this project, Python is used to explore data extracted from bikeshare systems for three major cities in the United States — Chicago, New York City, and Washington.
 Requirements include:
-- Importing the data and answer interesting questions about it by computing descriptive statistics
+- Importing data and addressing interesting questions regarding the output results by computing descriptive statistics.
 - Creating a script that takes in raw input to create an interactive experience in the terminal to present these statistics.

 ## Operation